 ➣ The Pousada O Refúgio features rooms decorated in a lovely rustic style and is only steps from the beach.

 ➣ Modern and stylish, Villa Jomael is a small guesthouse beautifully decorated, close to the beach.
 It’s quite pricey, though.

 5 – Parque Dos Lençois de Maranhenses

 The surreal Lencois de Maranhenses National Park was the real highlight of my 2 weeks in Brazil.
-It was the place I had dreamed of and which I was so looking forward to seeing.
+It was the place I had dreamed of and was looking forward to seeing.
 Thus, it was impossible not to add Lencois de Maranhenses to my Brazil itinerary.

 I fell in love with the small pousadas on the wild beach and the endless white dunes with their deep blue or green pools.
 As I walked on the undulating dunes, bathed in the emerald green water of the lagoons, I sometimes had to pinch myself.
 Was this happening for real?
 Or was it only a dream?

 Finally, I headed for the ultimate experience: flying over the dunes.
 There couldn’t have been a better way to end a perfect day than admiring the Parque Do Lençois from above.
 As the sun was now low on the horizon, the white dunes became shaded in gold, and the shadows made their shapes crispier.

-To visit Lencois de Maranhenses, you need to book a guided tour, most likely from Barreirinhas.
+To visit Lencois de Maranhenses, you must book a guided tour, most likely from Barreirinhas.
 There are several local tour operators you can get in touch with while you’re in the area.
 Alternatively, you can book your tour of Lençóis Maranhenses National Park in advance.
-There are also options for a Dunes Sunset Tour, and even visit Lencois de Maranhenses and the surrounding area on a 10-day tour traveling by 4×4, boat, and plane.
+You can also visit Lencois de Maranhenses and the surrounding area on a 10-day tour traveling by 4×4, boat, and plane.

 6 – São Luís